 Columbia’s Bugaboo Interchange Gloves can be worn three different ways: as just a lightweight liner, as a waterproof rain glove, or as an ultra-warm glove that combines the liner and outer layer with Omni-Heat insulation.

-Designed for skiers, Backcountry’s Gore-Tex Snow Mittens will keep your hands warm in even the fiercest storms.
+Great for skiers, Backcountry’s Gore-Tex Warmest Mittens will keep your hands warm in even the fiercest storms.
 The Gore-Tex outer keeps moisture out, and the synthetic insulation works wonders even while wet.
-These mittens are even padded at the back to help protect your hands in tough conditions.
+These mittens are even touchscreen compatible and feature a leather palm for maximum grip.

-Caroline Morse Teel is a Senior Editor at SmarterTravel.
+Caroline Morse Teel is a Managing Editor at SmarterTravel.
 Follow her on Instagram @travelwithcaroline.

 Some review products are sent to us free of charge and with no incentive to offer a favorable review.
 We offer our unbiased opinions, positive and negative, and will never accept compensation to review a product.